myenergy-ai/myenergy-ai/index.md

 ### Carbon-Cost States:

-- **Carbon Costs (array of objects)**: It stores the user defined carbon cost value for the travel modes that are available in the data provided by the user.
+- **Carbon Costs (array of objects)**: It stores the user-defined carbon cost value for the travel modes that are available in the data provided by the user.
 The initial value of this state is the same as the initial carbon cost state.
 - **Initial Carbon Costs (array of objects)**: It stores the standard carbon costs values for the travel modes that are available in the data provided by the user.
 If we don’t have the standard value of carbon cost for some travel mode it is set to zero.
 Users can set this value in the Adjust Carbon Costs step.

 ### Working Hours States:

-- **Working Times (array of objects)**: It stores the user defined working times.
-The array consists of eight objects, seven for the seven week days and one for the dates.
-The week day objects have day names and the start time - end time of their work.
+- **Working Times (array of objects)**:  It stores the user-defined working times.
+The array consists of eight objects, seven for the seven weekdays and one for the dates.
+The week-day objects have day names and the start time-end time of their work.
 The last object consists of the date ranges to exclude.
 Initially, the working time is set to 09:00 AM to 05:00 PM and no date ranges are excluded.
 - **Include all days and times (boolean)**: If this state is set to true then the above state holds no meaning, the final carbon cost will be calculated using the whole data.

 ## Schema Guide